Valdorff/rp-thoughts/rpl_staking/readme.md

 ## Details
 ### The actual reward math
 Rewards will be based on weight
-- If you're below 10% borrowed ETH, weight is 0
+- If your staked RPL value in ETH is below 10% borrowed ETH, weight is 0
 - From 10%-15% borrowed ETH, weight is linear with the amount of borrowed ETH
   - 🧮 `weight = 100 * staked_rpl_value_in_eth`
 - Above 15%, weight follows a logarithmic curve, rising forever, but ever-more-slowly